watergis/mapbox-gl-export/README.md

 - DPI
   - You can select it from `72`, `96`, `200`, `300` and `400`.
   - default is `300`
+- Crosshair
+  - Display crosshair on the map. it helps to adjust the map center before printing.
+  - accepts true and false value
+  - default is false

 ## Attribution